davesheldon/nap/README.md

 # Scripts

-A **script** is a file containnig ES6-compatible Javascript.
+A **script** is a file containing [ES6-compatible](https://www.w3schools.com/js/js_es6.asp) Javascript.
 Nap supports ES6 Javascript via the [Otto](https://github.com/robertkrimen/otto) library, which means the same [limitations](https://github.com/robertkrimen/otto) are in play as mentioned on the Otto project page.

 Scripts can be run before or after a request: